DFW Pest Pros logoDFW Pest Pros

 How fast can a technician get to a University Park address?

 Most University Park addresses can be scheduled within 24 to 48 hours.
-Active infestations and stinging-insect calls move to same-day when the schedule allows.
-Call the dispatch number on this page and the agent will confirm the next available window for University Park.
+Active infestations and stinging-insect calls are often handled same-day when the provider's route allows.
+Call the dispatch number on this page and the agent will confirm the next available window for University Park based on the provider serving your area.

 Are the products safe around children and pets?